neovim/neovim/runtime/colors/README.txt

 If you think you have a color scheme that is good enough to be used by others, please check the following items:

-- Source the $VIMRUNTIME/colors/tools/check_colors.vim script to check for common mistakes.

 - Does it work in a color terminal as well as in the GUI?
 Is it consistent?

 - Is "g:colors_name" set to a meaningful value?
 In case of doubt you can do